 - 1 12.3-ounce package extra firm tofu, cut into ½ inch cubes

 - 2 large egg whites

 - 1 yellow or red pepper, seeded and chopped

 - ¾ cup green onions, chopped

 - ½ cup fresh cilantro, chopped and divided

 - 1/3 cup chopped roasted peanuts

-- Heat 2 teaspoons oil in a large non-stick wok over medium heat.
+- Heat 2 teaspoons canola oil in a large non-stick wok over medium heat.
 Add tofu cubes and cook until lightly browned on all sides.
 Remove tofu from wok and set aside.
-Heat 2 more teaspoons of oil and add garlic, yellow pepper, jalapeño pepper and sauté for 1 minute.
+Heat 2 more teaspoons of oil and add garlic, yellow pepper, jalapeño pepper, and sauté for 1 minute.
 Add egg mixture and cook for 30 seconds until soft-scrambled.
-Add green onions, sauce mixture and noodles and cook for 2 minutes.
-Stir in tofu, bean sprouts, and ¼ cup cilantro and cook until heated through.
+To the wok, add the green onions, sauce mixture and noodles and cook for 2 minutes.
+Stir in the tofu, bean sprouts, and ¼ cup cilantro until well-combined.

-- Sprinkle with remaining cilantro and chopped peanuts over each plate.
-Squeeze remaining lime juice on top when serving.
+- Garnish with remaining cilantro and chopped peanuts over each plate.
+Serve each plate with a lime wedge.